11 Most Foolish Mistakes Students Make With UCAS Personal Statements

 3. Failure to answer the question at hand

 You may find yourself diverting from the original question and answering that which is more comfortable or natural to you.
 It is crucial that you stay in line with the questions asked; this is a platform to show how equipped you are to deal with matters thrown at you.
 During the response, follow a clear structure and present a logical flow of thoughts while maintaining relevance.

-Confusion between the cover letter and the personal statement.
+Avoid confusion between the cover letter and the personal statement.
 A personal statement is meant to be a brief introduction and should not be extensive.
 It’s merely a small representation of your success.
-A cover letter usually expounds on the employment history and achievements attained whereas a personal statement is in place into clutch their attention.
+A cover letter usually elaborates on the employment history and achievements attained whereas, a personal statement is in place to clutch their attention.

 4. Not focusing on yourself

 It is not wrong to include your aspirations, your attributes, and your career niche.
-But, the best personal statements explain to the hiring manager or the tutor what skills and capabilities you have to offer to the company.
+But the best personal statement explains to the hiring manager or the tutor what skills and capabilities you have to offer to the company.
 These skills should be those that no other candidate can offer.
 Generalized statements throw off the addressee.
 It is mandatory to have a degree of specificity and keep zooming in until all of the broad statements are vanquished.

 5. Avoiding too much past references